2015 United Kingdom general election

-The 2015 United Kingdom general election was held on Thursday, 7 May 2015 to elect 650 Members of Parliament (or MPs) to the House of Commons.
-It was the only general election held under the rules of the Fixed-term Parliaments Act 2011.
-Local elections took place in most areas on the same day.
+The 2015 United Kingdom general election was held on Thursday, 7 May 2015 to elect 650 members of Parliament (MPs) to the House of Commons.
+The Conservative Party, led by Prime Minister David Cameron, won an unexpected majority victory of ten seats; they had been leading a coalition government with the Liberal Democrats.
+It was the last general election to be held before the UK voted to leave the European Union (EU) in June 2016.